Top 10 interesting facts about Eagles

 08: Flying High

-Besides good eyesight, it can fly high than other birds.
+Besides good eyesight, it can fly higher than other birds.
 Sometimes it’s called the perfect flying machine, you know, bald eagles can stay in flight for hours, taking advantage of wind currents and updrafts.
 They can fly up to 10,000 feet high at speeds of 65 miles per hour.
 They can travel for long distances but never nest further than 100 miles from where they were born.

 07: Bald eagles have the largest nests

-Bald eagles have the largest nests
+Bald eagles have the largest nests - interesting facts about Eagles

 Bald eagles also have the largest nests as compared to other birds’ nests.
 Both sexes cooperate and build the nest together, and if it serves them well, they’ll renovate it each year.
 Unlike humans, nest renovations build their lifelong bond.
 That’s why they’ll add up to 2 ft of added material to their nest after every year.